-I am like the child who repeatedly burns his hand on a hot stove: I know it will hurt, yet I do it any way.
-Every time I finish a home renovation project I swear that I will NEVER do it again.
-Fast forward one year and you will find me with hammer / paint brush / drill in hand working on yet another project (check out the hap-hap-happy look on my face):
+I'm like the child who repeatedly burns his hand on a hot stove.
+I know it will hurt, yet I do it anyway.
+Every time I finish a home renovation project I swear I'll never do it again.
+Fast forward one year and you'll find me with a hammer, paint brush, or drill in hand working on yet another project.

 I have no one to blame but myself for my masochistic behavior.

-This summers month-long “it-will-only-take-a-week” project was redoing our tiny bathroom.
-We needed to get rid of the old pseudo-country look (shown below just after we started demolition, er, excuse me, renovation):
+This summers month-long project was redoing our tiny bathroom.
+We needed to get rid of the old pseudo-country look.

 We repainted the room with different colors to make it look brighter and bigger.
 We replaced horrible peg racks with real towel rods and robe hooks.
 I, befitting my role as General Manager at an internet plumbing store, replaced the 25 year-old sink faucet all by myself!
 Actually, it was pretty simple with the right tools and only took about 30 minutes.
-I also installed a new curved shower rod and, as I will detail in my next post, I ABSOLUTLY LOVE IT!
-Deb, my wife, did a great job with the painting (a task I loathe) as well as about 300 other details that needed to be taken care of.
+I also installed a new curved shower rod and, as I will detail in my next post, I absolutely love it!
+Deb, my wife, did a great job with the painting, as well as about 300 other details that needed to be taken care of.

-Yes, we need to either paint or cover the cast iron radiator.
+We need to either paint or cover the cast iron radiator.
 There are also a few bits of touch-up painting that need to be done.
-Overall, however, I believe we are pretty much finished with this project.
+Overall, however, I believe we're pretty much finished with this project.
 How it took four weeks I will never know.
-I do know that I will never, ever get involved with another renovation project as long as I live (or until we need to paint the bedroom in the fall).
+I do know that I will never, ever get involved with another renovation project as long as I live...or until we need to paint the bedroom in the fall.